barbell-math/util/generators/structDefaultInit/README.md

 1. A ```New<struct type>``` function.
 This function will return a new struct with the default values that were specified in the struct tags.
 1. Setter functions for any fields that had the setter tag set to true.
+1. Pointer setter functions for any fields that had the pointer setter tag set to true.
 1. Getter functions for any fields that had the getter tag set to true.
 1. Every getter and setter function will have the same doc string comment as the comment that was on the associated struct field.